Meet an ISC Engineer - Darren Ankney!

 There are not many new features in this release because of the focus on renewing the code.
 However, because DDoS attacks against DNS systems were growing in scale during 2016, we also wanted to update the resolver’s ability to maintain service during an effective DDoS of either the DNS root, a top-level domain, or another frequently-consulted popular authoritative zone.

 We added NSEC Aggressive Use, supported by funding from APNIC, to enable the resolver to construct an answer for a root zone query from information already obtained in previous queries.
-In this alpha we are constructing answers from prior NXDOMAIN responses: we have still to add synthesizing answers from NODATA responses and support for wildcards and NSEC3.
+In this alpha we are constructing answers from prior NXDOMAIN responses; we have still to add synthesizing answers from NODATA responses and support for wildcards.

 As always, we had a lot of help from our friends.
 This release will include a number of bug fixes that would never have happened without the active support of BIND users who reported problems or contributed patches.
 We will publish the list of technical contributors with the final, because there are more patches in review now.